jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.11.19 LidarInfo
+#### 8.11.20 LidarInfo

+This tool can be used to print basic information about the data contained within a LAS file, used to store LiDAR
-Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys.
+data.
+The reported information will include including data on the header, point return frequency, and classification
+data and information about the variable length records (VLRs) and geokeys.

 *Parameters*: